Frauke Finsterwalder

 Frauke Finsterwalder ([ˈfʁaʊkə ˈfɪnstɐvaldɐ]; born 15 December 1975) is a German film director and screenwriter.
-Finsterwalder has directed several shorts and documentaries and is the director of the 2013 feature film Finsterworld.
-Her second feature film, Sisi & I, will be released in 2023.
+Finsterwalder has directed several shorts and documentaries.
+Her feature film directorial debut, Finsterworld, was released in 2013.
+For her second feature film, Sisi & I, released in 2023, she was awarded the Bavarian Film Award for Best Director.

 Early life

 Finsterwalder spent part of her early life in the United States before studying literature and history at Humboldt University in Berlin.

 Career

 Before beginning her career as a director, Finsterwalder worked as an assistant director at Berlin’s Volksbühne theatre and the Maxim Gorki Theatre.
 In addition to this, she worked as an editor for the German newspaper Süddeutsche Zeitung before returning to study documentary film direction at the Hochschule für Fernsehen und Film München in Munich.
 In 2005 Finsterwalder directed her first short film, 0.003 km.

 Finsterwalder cites films by directors Wes Anderson, Terrence Malick and Paul Verhoeven amongst influences for her debut feature film.
 She frequently casts Sandra Hüller in her films and frequently works with editor Andreas Menn.